needle-mirror/com.unity.xr.arfoundation/Documentation~/plane-manager.md

 To visualize planes, you need to create a prefab or GameObject which includes a component that subscribes to `ARPlane`'s `boundaryChanged` event. `ARFoundation` provides an `ARPlaneMeshVisualizer`.
 This component generates a `Mesh` from the boundary vertices and assigns it to a `MeshCollider`, `MeshFilter`, and `LineRenderer`, if present.

-To create a new GameObject which you can then use to create your prefab, right-click in your Scene view and select **GameObject &gt; XR &gt; AR Default Plane** from the context menu that appears.
+To create a new GameObject which you can then use to create your Prefab, right-click in your Scene view and select **GameObject &gt; XR &gt; AR Default Plane** from the context menu that appears.

 ![Creating a new AR Default Plane GameObject](images/ar_default_plane.png "AR Default Plane")

 After you create the GameObject, assign it to the `ARPlaneManager`'s `Plane Prefab` field.
-You can use it directly or create a prefab by dragging the GameObject into your Assets folder.
+You can use it directly or create a Prefab by dragging the GameObject into your Assets folder.
 The default plane looks like this:

 ![Default AR plane](images/ar-default-plane.png "AR Default Plane")

-It is recommended to save the `AR Default Plane` as a prefab first, delete the `AR Default Plane` GameObject, and then use that in the prefab field as leaving the plane in your scene will leave a zero scale plane artifact in the scene.
+It is recommended to save the `AR Default Plane` as a Prefab first, delete the `AR Default Plane` GameObject, and then use that in the Orefab field, because leaving the plane in your scene will leave a zero scale plane artifact in the scene.

 ![Default AR Plane prefab](images/ar_default_plane_as_prefab.png "AR Default Plane Prefab")

 The AR Foundation package includes these components for ease of use, but you can create your own visualizers (or other logic) as you see fit.

 ## Disabling planes